CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 - We call `.text()` to get the text contents of the element.
 - We assign the result of all of that to the variable `firstRestaurantName`.
 - We check that the value of `firstRestaurantName` is "Sushi Place".

+Why did we split this unit test out from the first one?
+There is a common unit testing principle to **check one behavior per test in component tests.** In our first test we checked the loading behavior, and in this test we are checking the restaurant-display behavior.
+Having separate test cases for each behavior of the component makes it easy to understand what it does, and easy to see what went wrong if one of the assertions fails.
+This principle is sometimes phrased "run one expectation per test", but in this test we have two expectations.
+We're following the spirit of the principle, though, because those two expectations are very closely related: they're checking for two analogous bits of text on the page.

+You may recall that this isn’t what we did in the end-to-end test, though.
+Generally you should **check _multiple_ behaviors per test in end-to-end tests.** Why?
+End-to-end tests are slower, so the overhead of the repeating the steps would significantly slow down our suite as it grows.

 When we save the file, our test runs, and it's red, as we expect.
 We get the following error: